RobotnikAutomation/vulcano_sim/README.md

-# vulcano_sim
+# vulcano\_sim

-Packages for the simulation of the Vulcano Omnidirectional mobile robot
+Packages for the simulation of the Vulcano Mobile Dual Manipulator